HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

 is_nonzero                               Yes      Yes      No      No    torch.Tensor
-isfinite                                 Yes      Yes      Yes     No    torch.Tensor isinf                                    Yes      Yes      Yes     No    torch.Tensor isnan                                    Yes      Yes      Yes     No    torch.Tensor isneginf                                 Yes      Yes      Yes     No    torch.Tensor isposinf                                 Yes      Yes      Yes     No    torch.Tensor item                                     Yes      No       No      No    torch.Tensor
+isfinite                                 Yes      Yes      Yes     No    torch.Tensor isinf                                    Yes      Yes      Yes     No    torch.Tensor isnan                                    Yes      Yes      Yes     Yes   torch.Tensor isneginf                                 Yes      Yes      Yes     No    torch.Tensor isposinf                                 Yes      Yes      Yes     No    torch.Tensor item                                     Yes      No       No      No    torch.Tensor